 Action Step: Record Thoughts and Thinking

-Still using your journal, take three pages each day and write down the first things that come to your mind in the morning.
-You can do this activity while having breakfast or during your morning commute on the train.
+Still using your journal, take three pages daily and write down the first things that come to your mind in the morning.
+You can do this activity during breakfast or your morning commute on the train.

-Initially, don’t bother with reading what you write or even with trying to edit sentences.
-Simply record and write.
+Initially, don’t bother reading what you write or trying to edit sentences.
+Record and write.
 Do this for the first week, then expand it to record your thoughts whenever you get a moment at work or during your leisure time for the next week.

 3. Identification and Questioning